trustedsearch/php-trustedsearch/README.md

 ### Composer

-Add below to your require block in your composer file
+Add the line below to your "require" block in your composer file

 	trustedsearch/php-trustedsearch